Books Read in 2025

 attributed to JACQUELINE KENNEDY

 I enjoy memoirs, biographies, and inspirational/spiritual books.
 I like poetry, children's books, anthology collections, and artsy/creative books.
 Fairy tales and a bit of fantasy.
 Books on writing.
 I like books that tell stories, even when they are nonfiction or full of facts and data.
 I like to know how authors relate to the material they're sharing and how they work it out in their own lives.
 I read a lot of novels, including historical fiction—novels based on historical figures and events but told with artistic license.
-I have a special interest in these in this season of reading.
 And, of course, mysteries and whodunits continue to be a staple in my reading diet.
-Since my youth, I have loved a good mystery - nothing too gruesome, but with lots of page turning twists, unexpected endings, and great writing.
+Since my youth, I have loved a good mystery.

 **** = Forever Favourite.
 Loved it.
 A keeper.
-With unforgettable characters, a great storyline, beautifully written.
+With unforgettable characters, a great storyline or message, beautifully written.

 *** = Enjoyed very much.
 Enough to reread down the road.
 Great writing, great story, relatable characters.